TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

             [UED] = [ArrowUp]  [  End   ]  [Arrow-Dwn]
             [UND] = [PageUp ]  [ Numlock}  [ PageDwn ]

-The keyboard is has 5 pages each with 9 triple function keys and 3+1 control keys [ESC-EXE] [NXT] [ADD].
+The keyboard is has 5 pages each with 9 triple function keys (that is 135 different keys), and 3+1 control keys [ESC-EXE] [NXT] [ADD].
 For example page 1 has keys [abc], [def], to [y,z,space].
-To select a or b or c press the abc key once, twice or thrice - to add it to a new macro press the ADD key else press another character/symbol/modifier key or press [NXT] for the next keyboard page.
+To select a or b or c press the abc key once, twice or thrice - to add it to a new macro press the ADD key else press another character-symbol modifier key or press[NXT] for the next keyboard page.
 Press [ESC] to leave the keyboard or on page 5 press [EXE] to send the macro to the PC.
 The maximum length of a text macro is 200 characters.

 The macros on page 5 are modifiers (simultaneously pressed keys) such as Control + Alt + Delete (with a maximum of 6 keys in a macro).
 To send this sequence press [CTR] [ADD] [ALT] [ADD] [SHF]x3 (3 times for delete) [ADD] [EXE].
 To send a sequence such as [WinKey] + "r" press [GUI] [ADD] [NXT] [pqr]x3 [ADD] [NXT]x4 [EXE].
 To assign Alt + PrintScreen to key [M2] press [Cfg] [Kbd] [NXT] 4 times then [ALT] [ADD] [ALT] 3 x then [ADD] [EXE} [Up].
 Alt + PrtScr is then executed when pressing [M2].
-Another example: [Cfg] [Kbd] [NXT]4x [SHF] [NXT] [abc] [ADD] [NXT]4x [EXE] will send "A" not "a" because Shift is pressed at the same time as "a".
+Another example: [Cfg] [Kbd] [NXT]4x [SHF] [NXT] [abc] [ADD] [NXT]4x [EXE] will send "A" not "a" because Shift is pressed at the same time as "a". to toggle the sticky keys press the [SHF] [ADD] 5 times then press [EXE] and save to key [M2].
+(For a complete macro add [C/R] [ADD] key at the end of this sequence.)

 Macros sent to the PC from the built-in keyboard will be saved to file KeyBrdMacro2 and if so selected, assigned to key [M2] if of the modifiers type, and is saved as KeyBrdMacro1 an assigned to key [M1], if of the sequence type